nikolojedison/Fluorite/README.md

 # Fluorite
-A Rainmeter skin designed after the Office of Naval Intelligence from the Halo series.
+A Rainmeter skin designed after the Office of Naval Intelligence's interfaces from the Halo series.